frootlab/rian/docs/index.rst

 Nemoa
 =====

-*Nemoa* is a python package for deep data analysis and visualization by including structural assumptions within probabilistic graphical models.
-The key goal of this project is to provide an intuitive framework for building and analysing complex systems of stacked graphical models.
-Common requirements are pattern recognition, reconstruction of missing information, data classification, structural data analysis or data dimensionality reduction.
+*Nemoa* is a python framework for `deep data analysis`.
+In many domains of statistical data analysis the lack of strong structural beliefs requires deep structured models to capture the respective uncertainty.
+These classes of statistical models, however, are barely accessible by traditional statistical approaches.
+The key goal of this project is therefore, to provide an intuitive framework for `deep data analysis`, which closes this gap by utilizing methods from differential geometry and differential topology.
+The fields of applications comprise nonlinear association analysis, reconstruction of missing data, classification tasks and data dimensionality reduction.

 .. image:: images/model.png
    :width: 300